Sony A6600: settings, tips and tricks

 You can move the focusing frame to a preassigned position temporarily using a custom key.
 This function is useful when shooting scenes in which the subject’s movements are predictable; for example, sports scenes.
 With this function, you can switch the focus area quickly according to the situation.

-How to register focus area
+How to register the focus area

 - MENU – Camera Settings1 – AF Area Registration – On.